-Alternate distributions of Linux are likely to use different package naming schemes than those shown above for RHEL/CentOS.
+Alternate distributions of Linux may use different package naming schemes than those shown above.

-The naming standards for WebKitGTK packages targeting GTK+2, GTK+3, WebKit, and WebKit2 are non-obvious, and are thus difficult to understand.
+The naming standards for WebKitGTK packages targeting GTK+2, GTK+3, GTK+4, WebKit, and WebKit2 are nonobvious, and are thus difficult to understand.
 It is unfortunately very easy to confuse versions of WebKitGTK(1) v2.x with versions of WebKit2GTK, even though they're incompatible.

-A package management tool (like 'yum' on RHEL/CentOS) is the best way to research these versions/dependencies, as well as perform the eventual package installation.
+A package management tool (like 'yum' on RHEL, 'zypper' on SUSE, or 'apt' on Ubuntu) is the best way to research these versions/dependencies, as well as perform the eventual package installation.

 A website that can assist with the navigation of the confusing WebKitGTK names and versions is https://pkgs.org /download/webkitgtk.
-At that site, search for "webkit2gtk" in your chosen Linux distribution, find one that works with GTK+3, and then install it with the local package management tool.
+At that site, search for "webkit2gtk" in your chosen Linux distribution, find one that works with GTK+3, and then install it with the local package management tool appropriate for your Linux distro.